TheAndruNique/vk-dynamic-profile-status/README.md

 ### Setting up with Docker:

+> [!Note]
+> If you have Docker installed, you can easily set up and run the project without manually installing dependencies.
-1. Make sure you have Docker installed, otherwise install it:
+1. First, make sure you have Docker installed.
 - [Install Docker](https://docs.docker.com/get-docker/)

 2. Clone the GitHub repo: